 Owners fill bowls with nutritious food to keep dogs healthy.
-So why do dogs eat weird, disgusting and even dangerous stuff?
+So what’s up with all the weird stuff dogs eat? why do dogs eat rocks, eat dirt, eat poop, and even eat dangerous stuff?

 Dogs use their mouths the way we use our hands.
 They pick up objects and explore their world by mouthing, tasting, and chewing.
 That sometimes gets them into trouble if they swallow something they shouldn’t.
 Find out why dogs eat grass in this post.
 But that’s not nearly as objectionable as some other targets.